ksarica/Django-Tweet-Scraper/README.md

 # Django Tweet Scraper
-This project is for scraping desired tweets from Twitter by using Python Beautiful Soup library and displaying on the web by using Django Framework.
+This project is for scraping desired tweets from Twitter without using any API.
+Python Beautiful Soup library used for scraping tweets with the help of Selenium.
+Django Framework used for displaying the tweets on the web page.

 ![csv](https://user-images.githubusercontent.com/46609011/95590707-0c4d0380-0a4f-11eb-8c80-a031c6b57c7c.png)